The Single IRB Mandates

-Illustrative examples.
 Suppose that you are interested assessing whether discharged surgery patients can effectively use their cell phones to communicate information (and photos) about surgical wound healing to their physicians.
-The study design determines whether the single IRB policy applies:
+The NIH-funded study design determines whether the single IRB policy applies:

-- Design 1: You (a UW faculty member) will work with a Harborview unit to train patients and to collect information about the impact of the cell phone procedure on post-surgical infection.
+- Design 1: You (a UW faculty member) will work with a Harborview unit and a UWMC unit to train patients and to collect information about the impact of the cell phone procedure on post-surgical infection.

-This is not a multi-site study, because its is occurring only at the UW and with a single principal investigator (you).
+This is not a multi-site study, because it is occurring only within the UW and with a single principal investigator (you).

-- Design 4: Same as Design 3, but you are also collecting the cell phone photos sent by the discharged patients.
+- Design 3: Same as Design 2, but you are also collecting the cell phone photos sent by the discharged patients.
 You will send the photos to a colleague at another U.S. university who has developed software that analyzes digital images and that can produce objective measurements of wound size, shape, and color (indicating the presence of infection).
-You will establish a subaward to him, so that he can be paid for the work.
+You will establish a subaward to her, so that she can be paid for the work.

 Although this study involves two domestic sites, it is not consider a “multi-site study” because each site is conducting a different part of the study protocol.